Cardiology patient journey

-If you are having a coronary angiogram, you will have your procedure within four weeks of us receiving your referral.
-If you are having any other Cath Lab procedure you will have your procedure within nine weeks of us receiving your referral.
+Waiting times for coronary angiogram vary according to urgency, you will usually have your procedure within four weeks of us receiving your referral.
+If you are having any other Cath Lab procedure, you will have your procedure within nine to 12 weeks of us receiving your referral.

 Before your visit to one of our Cath Labs, you will be given a time to attend the Cardiac Day Unit or Ward 2C in advance of your procedure.

 We will make every effort to ensure you are not delayed and that you are comfortable throughout your stay, but delays can be unavoidable.

 Please inform your relatives that the contact number for the Cardiac Day Unit is 0141 951 5886 or for Ward 2C the number is 0141 951 5203.
 This will allow them to contact the Day Unit or Ward 2C for information on the day of your procedure.

 Preparation at home and things to bring with you

 Before you leave home, have a light breakfast such as tea and a slice of toast unless you have been told you are having a general anaesthetic.
 If you are in doubt or have any questions, please contact the Cardiac Day Unit.

 What to bring with you:

 - All your medications in their original containers.